-- the remaining lifetime probability of default (PD) as at the reporting date; with - the remaining lifetime PD for this point in time that was estimated at the time of initial recognition of the exposure (adjusted where relevant for changes in prepayment expectations).
+- the remaining lifetime probability of default (PD) as at the reporting date; with for changes in prepayment expectations).

 Write-off policy

 The Bank writes off a loan balance, and any related allowances for impairment losses, when Bank determines that the loan is uncollectible.
 This determination is reached after considering information such as occurrence of significant changes in the borrower's / issuer's financial position such that the borrower / issuer can no longer pay the obligation, or that proceeds from collateral will not be sufficient to pay back the entire exposure.